Zimbabwe top court hears appeal against election result - Journal du Cameroun

-Zimbabwe’s Constitutional Court will Wednesday hear an opposition petition seeking to overturn the presidential election result, in a legal challenge seen as unlikely to succeed despite allegations of vote fraud.
+Zimbabwe’s Constitutional Court on Wednesday began to hear an opposition petition seeking to overturn the presidential election result, in a legal challenge seen as unlikely to succeed despite allegations of vote fraud.

 The Movement for Democratic Change (MDC) has accused the ruling ZANU-PF party and the election commission of rigging the July 30 vote, Zimbabwe’s first poll since the ousting of Robert Mugabe last year.

-Mugabe’s successor, Emmerson Mnangagwa, won with 50.8 percent of the vote — just enough to avoid a run-off against the MDC’s Nelson Chamisa, who scored 44.3 percent.
+Chief Justice Luke Malaba opened the televised proceedings in Harare, where the court premises was surrounded by high security.

-“We have a very strong case and we are going to reverse the electoral fraud,” Chamisa told reporters this week.
+Mugabe’s successor, Emmerson Mnangagwa, won the election with 50.8 percent of the vote — just enough to avoid a run-off against the MDC’s Nelson Chamisa, who scored 44.3 percent.

-“We are going to defend your vote, our vote, the people’s vote.
-We have no doubt that victory is certain.”
+“It’s D-Day for us.
+Our team is ready.
+We have got all the evidence to prove in court that our position is correct — our party won the elections,” MDC national chairman Morgan Komichi told reporters outside the courtroom.

-The election campaign was more open than previous votes, but was marred by the army opening fire on protesters, killing six, allegations of vote-rigging and a crackdown on opposition activists.
+Campaigning was more open than previous votes, but the election was marred by the army opening fire on protesters, killing six, allegations of vote-rigging and a crackdown on opposition activists.

 “I won the court case before it began,” Mnangagwa said on the sidelines of a regional summit in Namibia at the weekend.
 “It’s declared free and fair… why would I ever think that I will lose?”